miking-lang/miking-dppl/README.md

 0.000000
 ```

 First we see our callback function's output.
-Then on the next line, is the logged
+Then on the next line, is the logarithm of the
-normalization constant from the inference.
+normalization constant approximated by the inference.
 This is simply 0 here, since the model contains
 no statements that alter the weights of the particles.

 ### Building a more interesting model